Rhode Island Small Claims Court: An Overview

 How long does the defendant have to answer the small claims court complaint?

-In Rhode Island, the defendant may file a written answer either before or on date set for answering.
+In Rhode Island, the defendant must file a written answer either before or on date set for answering.

 Are attorneys allowed in small claims court in Rhode Island?

 You are allowed to have an attorney represent you in small claims court in Rhode Island.
 Public corporations and private corporations with assets of $1 million or more are required to have attorneys.

 Can a landlord bring an eviction lawsuit in small claims court in Rhode Island?

 Eviction cases are not allowed in small claims court in Rhode Island, but must be heard by a higher court.

 Do I have a right to a jury trial in small claims court in Rhode Island?